U.S. seeks North Korean amnesty for American jailed for 15 years

 “I think his sentencing was hefty.
 North Korea seemed to consider his acts more severe,” said Jang Myung-bong, honorary professor at Kookmin University in Seoul and a North Korea law expert.

 “If an American served jail together with North Korean inmates, which won’t happen, he could tell them about capitalism or economic developments.
-That would be the biggest mistake for North Korea,” said Kwon, a North Korean sentenced to a camp for seven years until 2007.
+That would be the biggest mistake for North Korea,” said Kwon, a North Korean sentenced to one of its camps for seven years until 2007.
 He defected to South Korea in 2009.

 “(Bae) would be sent to a correctional facility that only houses foreigners and was set up as a model for international human rights groups.”